Stroller brand review: Quinny

-Quinny’s most expensive model is the The Moodd (pictured at right), which is available as a $700 version with a white or black frame or as an $800 multi-colored “Britto” model (sold only at Nordstrom).
+Quinny’s most expensive model is the The Moodd (aka, the Rachel Zoe, pictured) at $536.92 with a white or black frame.
 The Moodd features one-touch automatic unfold, reversible seat, adjustable footrest, detachable wheels and funky T-bar front attachment, which makes the stroller look like something out of the Jetsons.
 A separate car seat adapter accessory works with Maxi Cosi and other brand infant seats.
-FYI: we’ve seen the Moodd discounted to as low as $370 on Amazon.com.

 The final stroller in the Quinny line is the odd ball of the group—the Yezz, which is billed as an ultralight weight urban stroller with carry strap for the bus, subway, etc. At 12.7 lbs, it certainly is among the lightest strollers on the market, but this $280 stroller sacrifices storage to get there: no under seat storage basket, no parent storage, cup holder, etc. The skimpy canopy won’t block much sun.
 The Yezz has a funky frame, stand up fold and small, skateboard like wheels.
 In the past year, Quinny simplified the fold to avoid ruining your pedicure.

-The Zapp has similar faults.
-Yes, it is much lighter in weight than the Buzz, but it lacks the simple quick fold found in competitors like Baby Jogger.
+The Zapp is a disappointment.
+Yes, it is much lighter in weight than most Quinny strollers, but it lacks the simple quick fold found in competitors like Baby Jogger.
 Instead—the Zapp requires multiple steps, buttons you have to push, and a bottom latch that must be wrestled with.
 The skimpy canopy is the final nail in the coffin for the Zapp.